openstack/openstack-manuals/doc/ops-guide/source/ops-user-facing-operations.rst

 been unfrozen.

 Once you have issued the :command:`fsfreeze` command, it is safe to perform the snapshot.
-For example, if your instance was named ``mon-instance`` and you wanted to snapshot it to an image named ``mon-snapshot``, you could now run the following:
+For example, if the volume of your instance was named ``mon-volume`` and you wanted to snapshot it to an image named ``mon-snapshot``, you could now run the following:

 .. code-block:: console

-   $ nova image-create mon-instance mon-snapshot
+   $ openstack image create mon-snapshot --volume mon-volume

 When the snapshot is done, you can thaw the file system with the following command, as root, inside of the instance: